Napoleon Doesn’t Like Being Reminded He Lost

 Well, he died of stomach cancer on a small South Atlantic island in 1821, and good riddance too, but his family is still around.
 Honestly, it’s pretty amazing.
 Napoleon was a dominant presence in European politics for less than two decades, and during that time virtually every member of his family managed to marry someone important.
 And while the family lost it’s political importance after 1871, its members remain embedded throughout the world.
 They’re like kudzu.
 Turn over any leaf or rock in the world and you’re likely to find a member of the House of Bonaparte or one of it’s associated families.
 There have been Bonaparte politicians and generals and Kings and scientists and artists and revolutionaries, in virtually every country in Europe and quite a few beyond.
 In this article, I’d like to begin the truly mammoth task of tracing these lines.
 Going through Napoleon himself and each of his siblings and children, I’ll trace the lines of descent to the present day (to the best of my ability) and note people of interest.
-Please note this is a non-exhaustive list.
-Many people are not important enough for any information to be available about them, and many of the one’s who do are so boring that I couldn’t read their Wikipedia page for more than a minute before falling asleep.
+Please note this is a non-exhaustive list, as many people are not important enough for any information to be available about them.
 So think of this as a highlights tour.

 TITLE: Sparrow Hill Road

 AUTHOR: Seanan McGuire